SvenjaHalfter/svenjahalfter.github.io/_pages/currentprojects.md

 Since November 2020, I have been part of the leadership team of the Regional Working Group for the Indian Sector of the Southern Ocean ([SOOS](https://www.soos.aq/activities/rwg/sois)).
 We aim for coordination and implementation of the ocean observing system in the region and cumulating efforts in fieldwork planning up to data management.
 We recently submitted a review on the spatial and temporal coverage of ocean observations in the region.

 ## Previous projects
+**Antarctic Science Platform - Phase 1 (2022-2025)**
+[ASP](https://www.antarcticscienceplatform.org.nz/) supported sea ice and ship-based fieldwork in the past three seasons.
+Objectives are an improved understanding of the pelagic and sympagic ecosystem in the Ross Sea with a particular focus on changes in the zooplankton community with climate change.

 **Ross-RAMP (2022-2023)**
 As part of Ross-RAMP, I participated in Antarctic fieldwork in 2022/23 on the metazoan distribution in the sympagic ecoysystem of McMurdo Sund and the variability of zooplankton communities in the northwestern Ross Sea.
 I also assisted a PhD project to improve the genetic database of Southern Ocean zooplankton.